fjolublar/fjolublar.github.io/_posts/2021-03-17-Kubernetes.md

 Having VirtualBox and minikube with Docker installed on the Windows-host might be a problem.
 If VirtualBox does not work do the following:

-Open a cmd with admin privilige
+Open a cmd with admin privilige.
-Run the following command to disable Hyper-V in Windows
+Run the following command to disable Hyper-V in Windows.

 `bcdedit /set hypervisorlaunchtype off`